 Multiple cities have filed multi-million-dollar lawsuits against many wet wipe manufacturers alleging they falsely labeled their products as flushable when it is clear that they are not.
 Cities world-wide have suffered the effects of wipes clogging sewer systems and water treatment facilities and have spent millions of dollars to repair clogs and to purchase special equipment specifically to rake wipes from the system.
 Taxpayers may shoulder the added expense.
 Just a few examples: Minnesota, New York, Iowa.

 Multiple states are currently trying to pass legislation to restrict and regulate the marketing of "flushable" wipes and setting more formalized industry standards to avoid damage to sewers, wastewater facilities, and residential plumbing.
-The District of Columbia has successfully passed a law!
 The FTC is cracking down and forcing wipe manufacturers to remove "flushable" claims from packaging.
 Cities are implementing "no wipes in the pipes" campaigns nationwide to plead with consumers- only pee, poop, and paper in the potty.